SindwaniAkshay/Pronto-Woven-Test/README.md

 8)	Run the command java <filename>.
 This is used to run the java application.

 NOTE: The steps mentioned above are for Windows OS only.
+NOTE: The .java file is the source code.
+The .class file is made after you compile the code in the same directory as the .java file.